Naagarahaavu: Margaret

 The second girl in Ramachari's life is Margaret, a peppy Christian girl.
-After Ramachari kisses Margaret on an ego tussle between the two she falls in love with him.
+After Ramachari kisses Margaret during a tussle between the two, she falls in love with him.
 After he is forced to give up Almelu, Ramachari starts responding to Margaret's advances.
-However, due to the intense pressure of the society which denounces the marriage between a Brahmin boy and a Christian girl, they decide to run away.
+However, due to the intense pressure of the society which denounces the marriage between a Brahmin boy and a Christian girl, they decide to elope.
 Once again teacher Chamayya tries to stop Ramachari saying that sacrifice is greater than love.
-But this time, Ramachari confronts his teacher and says that he won't budge because the last time he sacrificed his love for Almelu, it went horribly wrong, as Almelu is now a high society call girl.
-Chamayya realizes perhaps for the first time that Ramachari is right and he himself was wrong.
+But this time, Ramachari confronts his teacher and says that he won't budge because the last time he sacrificed his love, it went horribly wrong.
+Chamayya realises, perhaps for the first time, that Ramachari is right and he himself was wrong.

 Climax

 Chamayya falls to his death from the hill when Ramachari accidentally pushes him in a fit of rage for saying, "if you want to marry her, you have to witness my death before it."
-Ramachari, shocked by this incident, asks Margaret to join him in a bid to accompany his beloved teacher in death, to which she happily agrees and they both jump off the cliff.
+Ramachari, shocked by this incident, asks Margaret to join him in a bid to accompany his beloved teacher in death, to which she agrees and they both jump off the cliff.
 Ramachari, the hero is compared to a King Cobra.
 Dangerous, yet respected but a misfit in the society.

 Other Key Characters

 Chamayya Meshtru

 Chamayya (K. S. Ashwath) is the ever-supportive guardian of Ramachari who treats him as his own son.
 He is the only person able to control and have an influence over Ramachari.
-The movie focuses on a beautiful relationship with the teacher and student.
+The movie focuses on a beautiful relationship between the teacher and student.
 In one emotional scene, Chamayya Meshtru accuses Ramachari of raping Almelu and then hits him with his walking stick, only to find out from Ramachari that it was a false allegation.
 The scene concludes with Ramachari tearfully saying, "Betha murdhogide, repairy madi tandkodteeni" and Chamayya Meshtru helplessly regretting his haste is a classic scene.

 Jaleela

-Jaleela (Ambareesh) is the rowdy young man who teases Almelu every time she goes to college by singing the then-popular song " Mere sapnon ki Rani kab Ayegi tu".
-Almelu is fed complains to her brother Varda who turns to Ramachari for help.
-In a pivotal scene, Ramachari questions Varda as to why he should help his sister to which Varda promises to have Ramachari and Almelu married.
-This spurs on Ramachari who takes on Jaleela in a thrilling fight scene.
+Jaleela (Ambareesh) is the rowdy young man who harasses Almelu every time she goes to college by singing the then-popular song "Mere sapnon ki Rani kab Ayegi tu".
+Almelu is fed up and complains to her brother Varada who turns to Ramachari for help.
+In a pivotal scene, Ramachari questions Varada as to why he should help his sister to which Varada promises to get Ramachari and Almelu married.
+This spurs Ramachari on who takes on Jaleela in a thrilling fight scene.
 The stakes are raised by the pailwan who promises the winner a garland.
 Ramachari wins and is rewarded with the promised garland.
-Jaleela asks for forgiveness and limps away even as Varda extracts his own little revenge.
+Jaleela asks for forgiveness and limps away even as Varada extracts his own little revenge.